 In addition to finding answers to the most common questions here, you can also use the search box.
 For example, enter "electric rates" to find information about our electric rates, or "Enloe" to view all information about our Enloe Project.
-If you can't find an answer, please contact your local PUD office and we will be happy to assist you.

 Energy Assistance information can be obtained by calling Community Action at 509-422-4041 or 1-877-641-0101.

 - How do I report an electric outage or a network outage?